Get the latest from TODAY

 Three out of four women experience pain during sex at some point, she said.

-But when it starts affecting quality of life, that's when to talk to to doctor.
+But when it starts affecting quality of life, that's when to talk to a doctor.
 Endometriosis and vaginismus, a condition where any vaginal insertion is painful, can wreck a woman’s sex life.
 Pelvic floor physical therapy can help.
 Specially trained therapists use dilators and lidocaine to “help with relaxation of the pelvic floor,” said Shirazian.

 But this treatment is certainly not appropriate for occasional pain or discomfort.